reinaldogez/cqrs-showcase/README.md

 ## Synchronization

+I created this topic on the discussion tab [Updating Read Databases in a CQRS Architecture](https://github.com/reinaldogez/cqrs-showcase/discussions/1), where the main options are deeply discussed.

 ## Troubleshooting

 - **Error: "message error"** - If you're seeing this error message, you need to bla bla